 Step 4: Every university here have their own rules.
 If you go on the website of your desired university, you will definitely find a way to submit your application.
 After applying, wait for the letter of acceptance so you can begin your journey to study in Norway!

 Before we understand the process of how to apply for a student visa, let us first understand who needs it and who doesn’t.
 A student visa won’t be needed if you’re from these countries and plan to study in Norway:

 However, if you have planned to stay here for more than 6 months, you will have to report to a tax office for an ID check.
 Those who are from EU/EFTA/EEA are allowed to stay in the nation for up to 90 days without applying for a student visa.
 After 90 days, you will have to get one if you want to study in Norway.
-For those who don’t belong to any of the category need to have a residence permit in order to study in Norway.
+Those who don’t belong to any of the categories need to have a residence permit in order to study in Norway.
 Further, you will also be required to prove your financial stability.

 - Health insurance